Jarrrk/HighLife-Website/README.md

 # HighLife-Website
-Issue tracker for the HighLife Roleplay website
+You can submit issues and feature requests here for anything HighLife website related.